 Your vehicle

-The make and model of your car has a significant impact on the amount of your car insurance premium.
-For example, insurance on a brand new car or a luxury SUV can be much pricier than insurance on a 10-year-old used car.
+The make and model of your car have a significant impact on the amount of your car insurance premium.
+For example, insurance on a brand-new car or a luxury SUV can be much pricier than insurance on a 10-year-old sedan.
 High-value cars are generally more expensive to fix if they are damaged or if you get into an accident.
 If your car gets totaled or stolen, the insurance company would have to compensate you based on the car’s current value.
 Generally, the higher the car’s value, the higher your insurance premium will be.

 Other drivers on your policy

-Adding one or more drivers to your car insurance policy will impact rates, whether the impact is an increase or decrease in your premium.
+Adding one or more drivers to your car insurance policy will impact your rates.
 This is because insurers assess the overall likelihood of accidents and claims, including the individual risk level of all listed drivers.
 The additional driver or drivers’ driving history and other personal rating factors will be considered during underwriting.

 How to save on car insurance premiums

-Although car insurance can be expensive, there are many ways that you can lower your premium.
-Here are some options for getting a cheaper car insurance rate:
+Although car insurance can be expensive, there are many ways that you may be able to lower your rate.
+Here are some potential options for getting a cheaper car insurance premium:

 Apply discounts